johnascott1/Project1Final/grades/Lab 7 Questions.md

 `public **abstract** void speciesDataReport();`

-So if you wrote code like
+So if you wrote code like this,

 `Insect i = new Insect();`

 The compiler will report an error.
 An abstract class is one that you can't make objects from.
 You can't make an Insect object from the Insect class.
+If you wrote `Insect i = new Insect();` in your program, verify that you see a compiler error, and then remove it.

-You can subclass an abstract class, (create classes that declare that they are a subclass of Insect) and the subclasses can be used to make objects - you can make Bee and Butterfly objects.
+You can subclass an abstract class, (create classes that declare that they are a subclass of Insect) and the subclasses *can* be used to make objects.
+You can make Bee and Butterfly objects.
 Note that a Bee object is also an Insect object.
 A Butterfly object is also an Insect object.

 So why is this useful?
-It's helpful in a scenario where you have a general description class, but you know that you will be specializing it with mre than one subclass; and only the subclasses will be do tasks in your program.
-You can now specify required behavior in the (abstract) superclass and enforce that the subclasses will need to have this behavior too.
+It's helpful in a scenario where you have a general description class, but you know that you will be specializing it with more than one subclass; and only the subclasses will be doing tasks in your program.
+You can now specify required behavior in the (abstract) superclass and enforce that the subclasses will be able to provide this behavior too.

+Insect doesn't want to implement speciesDataReport.
+It only represents general Insect objects, not a particular species - so it doesn't make sense to implement a real speciesDataReport.
 It doesn't make much sense to make an Insect object.
 It's too vague to be useful in your program.
 But, it does make sense to create Bee or Butterfly objects.

+So, that's why we create an abstract speciesDataReport in Insect.
+“Abstract”, for the method, means that all Insect objects will have a method called speciesDataReport.
+But Insect doesn't want to define exactly what speciesDataReport does, and Insect doesn't need to implement it.

+So declare it as abstract in Insect, and the compiler will make sure all subclasses of Insect will create a speciesDataReport method.
+So, the compiler knows that every actual Insect object (in our case, Bee and Butterfly objects) will have to have an speciesDataReport.

 Abstract classes can define abstract methods.
-These are methods that you are requiring subclasses to have, but Insect doesn't need to decide exactly what it will do.
-So anything that subclasses Insect will be required to have a a speciesDataReport method, and each subclass can decide how it will be implemented - so each subclass can do it's own specific speciesDataReport.
+These are methods that you are requiring subclasses to have, but Insect doesn't need to decide how exactly it will be done.
+So anything that subclasses Insect will be required to have a `speciesDataReport` method, and each subclass can decide how it will be implemented - so each subclass can generate it's own specific speciesDataReport.

 This is useful if you need to guarantee that all subclasses need to have a particular behavior.
 We'll see some more examples of this when we look at GUIs.

-Imagine you don't have the `abstract speciesDataReport` in Insect.
-Comment it out, and then look at your loop in the InsectManager class.
+Finally, imagine you don't have the `abstract void speciesDataReport();` line in Insect.
+Comment this line out, and then look at your loop in the InsectManager class.
 The compiler will be reporting an error.
 The loop is printing Bee and Butterfly data, and these classes both have speciesDataReport.
 So why does the compiler complain?

 The Insect class doesn't have a method called speciesDataReport.
 While Bee and Butterfly both do, there is nothing to guarantee you won’t add an Insect object to this LinkedList, and Insect does not have this method.
 So the compiler reports an error.

-Insect doesn't want to implement speciesDataReport.
-It only represents general Insect objects, not a particular species - so it doesn't make sense to implement a real speciesDataReport.

-So, that's why we create an abstract speciesDataReport in Insect.
-“Abstract”, for the method, means that all Insect objects will have a method called speciesDataReport.
-But Insect doesn't want to define exactly what speciesDataReport does, and Insect doesn't need to implement it.

-So declare it as abstract in Insect, and the compiler will make sure all subclasses of Insect will create a speciesDataReport method.
-So, the compiler knows that every actual Insect object (in our case, Bee and Butterfly objects) will have to have an speciesDataReport.

-Notice that the class to speciesDataReport runs the method of that name for the correct type of Insect.
-It will calls the speciesDataReport from the Butterfly class if the Insect object in the list is a Butterfly, and it will call the speciesDataReport from the Bee class if the Insect object in the list is a Bee.
+Now uncomment this line `abstract void speciesDataReport();` and verify your code compiles and runs as expected.

 ## Problem 2: HVAC, Inheritance